Fullstack-Serverless-GraphQL/fullstack-serverless-graphql-docs/src/content/create-backend-repo.md

 $ serverless install --url https://github.com/pimp-my-book/serverless-graphql-nodejs-starter --name lunar-tour-api
 ```

-now we need to send the code up to GitHub:
+Now we need to send the code up to GitHub:

-**go into the directory of the repo:**
+**Go into the directory of the repo:**

 ```bash
 $ cd lunar-tour-api